dennisppaul/klangstrom-developer-diary/_posts/2024-02-17-KLST_PANDA+Display.md

 ( `H` is equal to `Line` )

-the LTDC clock is configured to run at `9.5MHz` to achieve a framerate of `60Hz`:
+the LTDC clock is configured to run at approx `9.5MHz` to achieve a framerate of `60Hz`:

 ```
 LTDC Clock Rate ( in MHz )